pisanocamila/ai-school/README.md

     patterns are visible to  → only you new hire gets up to speed → after months of shadowing you you go on vacation       → things break
+    AI answers               → ChatGPT doesn't know your clients or rules
 ```

 The goal isn't to make you faster.
-The goal is to make the system smart enough that you don't need to be there.
+The goal is to build an AI that makes you unnecessary for the operational work so you can focus on what only you can do.

 ---

 ## The solution

-You take what you know and put it into a system the company owns.
+You build an AI that knows your business.
 Not a document.
 Not a wiki nobody reads.
-A system that applies your rules automatically, answers questions across 48 clients in seconds, and enforces your quality standards whether you're in the room or not.
+An intelligence layer that applies your rules automatically, answers questions across 48 clients in seconds, and replaces ChatGPT with something that actually knows your clients.

 ```
 after 8 tuesdays:
-    quality depends on       → the system, not any one person rules are applied        → automatically, every time patterns are visible to  → anyone who asks new hire gets up to speed → by querying the knowledge base on day 1 you go on vacation       → nothing changes
+    quality depends on       → your AI, not any one person rules are applied        → automatically, every time patterns are visible to  → anyone who asks new hire gets up to speed → by querying your AI on day 1 you go on vacation       → nothing changes
+    AI answers               → your AI knows your clients, rules, and data
 ```

-You decide what goes in.
-You decide what gets automated.
+You decide what your AI knows.
+You decide what it automates.
 You approve everything before it becomes part of the system.
 Nothing moves without your OK.

-> **Where does the data come from?** Your Notion workspaces.
+> **Where does your AI learn from?** Your Notion workspaces.
 Your internal documents.
 Your operational data.
-Not personal chats.
-Not external sources.
-Everything the system knows, it knows because it's already in your systems — just structured, indexed, and made searchable.
+Not the internet.
+Not generic training data.
+Everything your AI knows, it knows because it's already in your systems — just structured, indexed, and made queryable.

 None of this is anyone's fault.
-Every company works this way until someone builds the system that captures it.
+Every company works this way until someone builds the AI that captures their knowledge.
 That's what we're doing here.
 Safely.
 Gradually.
 With you in control.

 ---